jeremiah-c-leary/vhdl-style-guide/docs/architecture_rules.rst

 architecture_015
 ################

-This rule check for a blank line below the architecture declaration.
+This rule check for blank lines below the architecture declaration.

-Refer to the section `Configuring Blank Lines <configuring_blank_lines.html>`_ for options regarding comments.
+Refer to `Configuring Blank Lines <configuring.html#configuring-blank-lines.html>`_ for options.

 **Violation**